Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Sponsored by our friends at DeLallo and their gluten free gnocchi and part of our Minimal Ingredient March series, this Gluten Free Gnocchi Pasta Salad is made with fresh produce and hearty gluten free gnocchi for a tasty pesto pasta salad that’s ready in minutes!
-Thank you for supporting the brands that help me to create delicious gluten free recipes like this one for you!
+Sponsored by our friends at DeLallo and their gluten-free gnocchi, this Gluten-Free Gnocchi Pasta Salad is made with fresh produce and hearty gluten-free gnocchi for a tasty pesto pasta salad that’s ready in minutes!
+Thank you for supporting the brands that help me to create delicious gluten-free recipes like this one for you!
 Full disclosure and privacy terms here.

 Give Me the Gnocchi!

 Have you jumped on the gnocchi bandwagon yet?
 I can’t get enough!
 Little nuggets of pasta, it’s such a fun way to eat everyone’s favorite comfort food.
-Plus, there’s so much you can do with it and we’re fortunate enough to have found a great gluten free gnocchi pasta brand!
-Personally, I love to pop it in the air fryer for crunchy bites.
-However, it’s also incredible in recipes like Gnocchi Chicken Soup and Gnocchi with Marinara Sauce!
+Plus, there’s so much you can do with it and we’re fortunate enough to have found a great gluten-free gnocchi pasta brand!

-That being said, with warmer weather approaching, most of us (myself included) will be opting for lighter recipes like salads and spring rolls in place of pasta and casseroles for our weekly meal prep.
-While I love the fresh flavors of spring and can’t wait to utilize all the seasonal produce from our local farmer’s markets, I’m not quite ready to give up my gluten free gnocchi.
+While I love the fresh flavors of spring and can’t wait to utilize all the seasonal produce from our local farmer’s markets, I’m not quite ready to give up my gluten-free gnocchi.
+So, I added it to my favorite pesto pasta salad!

 two hands holding a white bowl full of gluten free gnocchi pesto pasta salad with blistered cherry tomatoes and green beans and a fork